samuel-vitorino/lm.rs/README.md

 ```

 You can change the ip and port with --ip and --port.
 Other flags such as temperature, etc. are also available.
 You can now connect via the web interface.

+## TODOs

+Some things to do in the future:

+- [X] Add other sampling methods.
+- [X] Test the 9B and 27B models (tested the 9B, 27B would be too slow).
+- [X] Parallelize the multi head attention loop.
+- [X] Add performance metrics.
+- [ ] Ability to give a system prompt
+- [X] Quantization support (int8, int4).

 ## License